-Some organizations can fall into the trap of misinterpreting employee burnout as something else: tired, overworked or lazy employees.
-Organizations tend to see burnout as a talent management issue or (more commonly) a personal issue.
+Some organizations fall into the trap of misinterpreting employee burnout as something else: tired, disengaged or lazy employees.
+Organizations tend to see burnout as a talent management issue—or (more commonly) a personal problem.

-And the effects of employee burnout can be disastrous to your business.
-The psychological and physical problems of employee burnout, which cost an estimated $125 billion to $190 billion a year in healthcare spending in the U.S., are just the most obvious impacts.
-It can lower your team productivity, create interpersonal conflicts and sometimes even cause you to lose some talent.
+It can also lower your team’s productivity, create interpersonal conflicts and sometimes even cause you to lose some talent.
 A 2017 study of 614 HR leaders states that employee burnout is responsible for up to half of their annual workforce turnover.

 - Inability to concentrate